mhernandezve/my-i3-config/README.md

 # my-i3-config
-This is my i3wm config for Acer Chromebook c720
+This is my i3wm config for my Acer Chromebook c720